-Satellite remote sensing is the most frequently applied method for large-scale derivation of 63 glacier areas and outlines, (Rott, 1977, Paul et al., 2010, 2011b, 2013).
-For direct monitoring 64 of glacier recession over time, the linkage of the loss of volume and area to local climatic and 65 ice dynamical changes, and the spatial extrapolation of local observations, time series of 66 67 glacier inventories are needed.
-Time series of remote sensing data naturally are limited by the availability of first satellite data (e.g. Rott, 1977), so that time series of glacier inventories 68 have been limited to a length of several decades (Bolch et al., 2010).
-Longer time series (Nuth 69 et al., 2013; Paul et al., 2011a; Andreassen et al., 2008) can only be compiled from additional 70 71 data, such as topographic maps, with varying error characteristics (e.g. Haggren et al., 2007) and temporally and regionally varying availability.
-72
+Satellite remote sensing is the most frequently applied method for large-scale derivation of glacier areas and outlines (Rott, 1977; Paul et al., 2010, 2011b, 2013).
+For direct monitoring of glacier recession over time, the linkage of the loss of volume and area to local climatic and ice dynamical changes, and the spatial extrapolation of local observations, time series of glacier inventories are needed.
+Time series of remote-sensing data naturally are limited by the availability of first satellite data (e.g. Rott, 1977), so that time series of glacier inventories have been limited to a length of several decades (Bolch et al., 2010).
+Longer time series (Nuth et al., 2013; Paul et al., 2011a; Andreassen et al., 2008) can only be compiled from additional data, such as topographic maps, with varying error characteristics (e.g. Haggren et al., 2007) and temporally and regionally varying availability.

-Although the ice cover of the Alps is not a high portion of the world's ice reservoirs, scientific 73 research on Alpine glaciers has a long history which is important in the context of climate 74 change.
-Apart from the Randolph Glacier Inventory (Pfeffer et al., 2014, Ahrendt et al., 75 2012) and a pan-Alpine satellite-derived glacier inventory (Paul et al., 2011b), several 76 national or regional glacier inventories are available for the Alps.
-For Italy, only regional data 77 78 are available, for example for South Tyrol (Knoll and Kerschner, 2010) and the Aosta region (Diolaiuti et al., 2012).
-For the five German glaciers, time series of glacier areas have been 79 compiled by Hagg et al. (2012).
-For the French Alps, glacier inventories have been compiled 80 for four dates between 1967/71 and 2006/09 by Gardent et al (2014).
-For Switzerland, several 81 glacier inventories have been compiled from different sources.
-For the year 2000, a glacier 82 inventory has been compiled from remote sensing data (Kääb et al., 2002; Paul et al., 2004), 83 for 1970 from aerial photography (Müller et al., 1976) and for 1850 the glacier inventory was 84 reconstructed by Maisch et al. (1999).
-Elevation changes have been calculated between 1985 85 86 and 1999 for about 1050 glaciers (Paul and Haeberli, 2008) and recently by Fischer et al. 87 (2014) for the period 1985-2010.
+Although the ice cover of the Alps is not a high portion of the world's ice reservoirs, scientific research on Alpine glaciers has a long history which is important in the context of climate change.
+Apart from the Randolph Glacier Inventory (RGI; Pfeffer et al., 2014; Ahrendt et al., 2012) and a pan-Alpine satellite-derived glacier inventory (Paul et al., 2011b), several national or regional glacier inventories are available for the Alps.
+For Italy, only regional data are available, for example for South Tyrol (Knoll and Kerschner, 2010) and the Aosta region (Diolaiuti et al., 2012).
+For the five German glaciers, time series of glacier areas have been compiled by Hagg et al. (2012).
+For the French Alps, a time series of three glacier inventories has been compiled showing the glacier states in 1967-1971, 1985-86 and 2006-2009 by Gardent et al. (2014).
+For Switzerland, several glacier inventories have been compiled from different sources.
+For the year 2000, a glacier inventory has been compiled from remote-sensing data (Kääb et al., 2002; Paul et al., 2004), for 1970 from aerial photography (Müller et al., 1976) and for 1850 the glacier inventory was reconstructed by Maisch et al. (1999).
+Elevation changes have been calculated between 1985 and 1999 for about 1050 glaciers (Paul and Haeberli, 2008) and recently by Fischer et al. (2014) for the period 1985-2010.

-For the Austrian Alps, glacier inventories so far have been compiled and published for 1969 88 89 (Patzelt, 1980, Kuhn et al., 2008, Patzelt, 2013; GI 1) and 1998 (Lambrecht and Kuhn, 2007, Kuhn et al., 2008; GI 2) on the basis of orthophoto maps.
-Groß (1987) estimated glacier area 90 changes between 1850, 1920 and 1969, mapping the extent of the Little Ice Age (LIA) and 91 1920 moraines from the orthophotos of the glacier inventory of 1969.
-As the Austrian federal 92 authorities made LiDAR data available for the major part of Austria after years of very 93 negative mass balances after 2000, these data have been used for the compilation of a new 94 glacier inventory based on LiDAR DEMs (Abermann et al., 2010).
-As the high resolution data 95 96 allow detailed mapping of LIA moraines, the unpublished maps of Groß (1987) have been used as the basis for an accurate mapping of the area and elevation of the LIA moraines, 97 98 based on the LiDAR DEMs and the ice divides/glacier names used in the inventories GI 1 and GI 2.
-99
+For the Austrian Alps, glacier inventories so far have been compiled and published for 1969 (Patzelt, 1980, 2013; Kuhn et al., 2008; GI 1) and 1998 (Lambrecht and Kuhn, 2007, Kuhn et al., 2008; GI 2) on the basis of orthophoto maps.
+Groß (1987) estimated glacier area changes between 1850, 1920 and 1969, mapping the extent of the Little Ice Age (LIA) and 1920 moraines from the orthophotos of the glacier inventory of 1969.
+As the Austrian federal authorities made lidar data available for the majority of Austria after years of very negative mass balances after 2000, these data have been used for the compilation of a new glacier inventory based on lidar digital elevation models (DEMs; Abermann et al., 2010).
+As the high-resolution data allow detailed mapping of LIA moraines, the unpublished maps of Groß (1987) have been used as the basis for an accurate mapping of the area and elevation of the LIA moraines, based on the lidar DEMs and the ice divides/glacier names used in the inventories GI 1 and GI 2.